Get started with Turbine

 # You can use the alias `py` in place of `python`.

-$ meroxa app init liveapp --lang py --path ~/apps
+$ meroxa apps init liveapp --lang py --path ~/apps

-You can start interacting with Meroxa in your app located at "/path/to/apps/liveapp"
+You can start interacting with Meroxa in your app located at "/path/to/liveapp".

-- Note: To default the local path to your current directory, omit the
+Note: To default the local path to your current directory, omit the --path

 argument.